soccerthomas/ai110-module3show-musicrecommendersimulation-starter/README.md

 - Does it treat all users as if they have the same taste shape
 - Is it biased toward high energy or one genre by default
-- How could this be unfair if used in a real product
+- How could this be unfair if used in a real product The catalog is tiny so results repeat quickly.
+The system ignores lyrics, artist style, tempo feel, and cultural context.
+It treats all users as having one fixed taste profile, so it can't handle moods that shift.
+High genre weights can drown out energy and tempo signals, and underrepresented genres in the dataset will rarely surface regardless of user preference.
 ---

 ## 7. Evaluation